razimantv/mazegenerator/Readme.md

 **Generate mazes of different shapes and arbitrary sizes**
 ![Maze types](/examples/mazes.png "Maze types")

-Maze generator can create rectangular, hexagonal, honeycomb and circular mazes.
+Maze generator can create rectangular, hexagonal, honeycomb, circular, and triangular mazes.
 Maze generation can be done using Kruskal's algorithm, depth-first search, breadth-first search, loop-erased random walk or Prim's algorithm.
 Mazes can be rendered in svg or png format (using gnuplot as intermediate in the latter case).

 ## Dependencies